Revenue & conversational intelligence

 - Keywords mentioned throughout the cycle

-Then there are tools in the Unified Communication as a Service (UCaaS) space, these tools focus more on traditionally dialing in a call center space, or at the Sales Development Representative level.
-These companies providing a suite of information have components of their products that play in the Conversational Intelligence category but building products that help with things like:
+Then there are tools in the Unified Communication as a Service (UCaaS) space, these tools focus more on traditional dialing in a call center space or at the Sales Development Representative level.
+These companies providing a suite of information have components of their products that play in the conversational intelligence category but are building products that help with things like:

 - Keyword analysis